-Workers who consistently must be within six feet of patrons or co-workers must wear a secondary barrier (e.g., face shield or safety goggles) in addition to a face mask.
-All employees should minimize the amount of time spent within six feet of guests. \mathbf{X} Emple oyees are instru cted to wash or replace their face masks daily. \mathbf{X} All wo orkstations are s eparated by at least six feet.
-X Break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: • Break rooms Daily.
-0 Restrooms Multiple times daily.
-0 Other X and h nave necessary contract workers at the facility are also properly trained in COVID-19 prevention policies supplies and PPE.
-Discuss these responsibilities ahead of time with organizations and/or contract workers.
-X ▲ Face masks are required when employees are in the vicinity of others.
+- Employees are instructed to wash or replace their face masks daily. - All workstations are separated by at least six feet. - Break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: - Break rooms Multiple times daily.
+Restrooms Other - Ensure temporary or contract workers at the facility are also properly trained in COVID-19 prevention policies and have necessary supplies and PPE.
+Discuss these responsibilities ahead of time with organizations supplying temporary and/or contract workers. - Face masks are required when employees are in the vicinity of others.
 Workers must have face masks available and wear them in the fitness facility, offices, or in company-owned vehicles when traveling with others.
 Face mask are particularly important if physical distancing cannot be maintained on the job (for example, personal trainers and staff assisting members with exercises).
 Face masks must not be shared.
-Employers are required to provide face masks to all employees.
-X fectant and relat ities Services lot ed supplies are available to employees at the following location(s): X Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Facilities Services lobby.
-X Emple oyees are allowe ed frequent breaks to wash their hands.
-X A cop by of this protoco ol has been distributed to each employee.
-X Each worker is assigned their own tools, equipment, and defined workspace.
-Sharing held items is minimized or eliminated.
-X All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.
-Optio nal-Describe o other measures:
+Employers are required to provide face masks to all employees. - Disinfectant and related supplies are available to employees at the following location(s): Facilities Services lobby. - Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Facilities Services lobby. - Employees are allowed frequent breaks to wash their hands. - A copy of this protocol has been distributed to each employee. - X Each worker is assigned their own tools, equipment and defined workspace.
+Sharing held items is minimized or eliminated. - All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties. - Optional-Describe other measures: